hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/campaign/_pytest/guide_test.md

     pytest test_campaign_integration.py
     ```

-This improved solution is more robust and demonstrates a better approach to testing Python code, covering a broader range of cases and avoiding potential side effects between tests.
+This improved solution is more robust and demonStartes a better approach to testing Python code, covering a broader range of cases and avoiding potential side effects between tests.
 Remember to replace `"test_campaign_data.json"` with the actual path to your test data file if it's located elsewhere.
 Remember to install the pytest library if you haven't already.

 ```bash